HumanSignal/label-studio/docs/source/guide/export.md

 ### CSV

-Results are stored as comma-separated values with the column names specified by the values of the `"from_name"` and `"to_name"` fields.
+Results are stored as comma-separated values with the column names specified by the values of the `"from_name"` and `"to_name"` fields in the labeling configuration.

 ### TSV

-Results are stored in tab-separated tabular file with column names specified by `"from_name"` `"to_name"` values
+Results are stored in tab-separated tabular file with column names specified by `"from_name"` and `"to_name"` values in the labeling configuration.

 ### CONLL2003